Skip to content

 • database/migrations/<timestamp>_create_chirps_table.php - The database migration that will create your database table.

-• app/Http/Controller/ChirpController.php - The HTTP controller that will take incoming requests and return responses.
+• app/Http/Controllers/ChirpController.php - The HTTP controller that will take incoming requests and return responses.

 Routing